kantale/docker-compose-bioportal/README.md

 ### 2_build_containers.sh
 This script will check if you have an ssh key, generate one if need be and add it to the authorized keys for the bioportal-api container.
 Subsequently, it will run `docker-compose build` to build all the containers prior to running them.

+Be careful, to make sure the images are really rebuilt (if you perform changes in the git repo for example): `docker-compose build --no-cache`

 ### 3_initialize.sh
 This script will run `docker-compose up -d --force-recreate` to start all the containers and services and will then proceed to submit all the ontologies located in the `data/bioportal/repository/`directory.